Visas for Victims of Criminal Activity

 Attend Your Visa Interview

-During your visa interview, a consular officer will determine whether you are qualified to receive a visa, and if so, which visa category is appropriate based on your purpose of travel.
+During your visa interview, a consular officer will determine whether you are eligible to receive a visa, and if so, which visa category is appropriate based on your purpose of travel.
 You will need to establish that you meet the requirements under U.S. law to receive the category of visa for which you are applying.

 Ink-free, digital fingerprint scans will be taken as part of your application process.
 They are usually taken during your interview, but this varies based on location.